CorinneKnoe/ANMADA/README.md

 ### 1. Download code from github

-You can either downloade this repository via the green `Clone or Download` button at the top of the page; or use git from your local terminal via
+You can either download this repository via the green `Clone or Download` button at the top of the page; or use git from your local terminal via
 ```
 git clone https://github.com/CorinneKnoe/ANMADA.git
 ```